Half Moon Bend Restoration Project

 Different cultural methods will be demonstrated to show successes and failures of various planting densities, differing spatial arrangement of species, irrigated versus non-irrigated and weed control strategies.
 The Meyer Memorial Trust, as part of the Willamette Special Investment Partnership program, is providing funds for the restoration expenses.

-Since the final report was released, OPRD has been working on:
+Since the final report was released in 2015, OPRD has been working on:

 - Maintaining the site through periodic mowing and targeted spraying to continue to release plants from competition.
 Some of the plants onsite are free to grow, others are not there yet (primarily due to continued deer browse).

 - Infill as needed with cuttings and bare root plants in areas with poor woody plant survival.